Green & Alternative

 Trends and Sustainability in 2026

-The industry is currently undergoing a massive shift toward sustainability.
+The industry is currently undergoing a change toward sustainability.
 With the implementation of the 2026 Space Debris Mitigation Guidelines, providers are now required to ensure that memorial satellites in Low Earth Orbit (LEO) de-orbit quickly.

 Interplanetary Ambitions